Santiago-GomezM/Mesh-size-equivalence/README.md

 This repository contains the MATLAB code and supplementary material associated with the article:

-**“A geometric framework for mesh size equivalence in mineral screening”**
+**“A geometric–probabilistic framework for size equivalence in mineral screening”**

 ## Overview